abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws.md

 ![abcdesktop login](../img/abcdesktop-hompage-port30443.png)

-Login as user `Philip J. Fry` with the password `fry`
+Log in as user `Philip J. Fry` with the password `fry`

 ![abcdesktop login as fry](../img/abcdesktop-hompage-port30443-login-fry.png)

-After image pulling process, you get your first abcdesktop
+After the image-pulling process completes, your first abcdesktop session is ready.

 ![abcdesktop for fry](../img/abcdesktop-hompage-port30443-user-fry-logged.png)